nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 You would need to use `-doMajorMinor 5` and pass the ancestral reference with `-anc` when calling `-doMaf`.
 If this is done for sites that are biallelic then the frequency for the same derived allele (i.e. non-ancestral allele) at each site can be compared between populations.

+Since we know which sites are segregating among all individuals we can restrict the output of ANGSD to this subset of sites by passing a `sites` file.
-First we need to extract the set of biallelic sites in our dataset.
+So let's first extract this set of variable sites from the MAFs file.

 ```bash
 # extract positions from the mafs file